yamcs/yamcs-studio/docs/authoring/actions.rst

 Actions
 =======

 Widgets have an **Actions** property which is used to trigger actions upon user interaction.
-The common case is to associate Actions with :doc:`control-widgets`, but in principle it can be made to work with other widgets as well.
+The common case is to associate Actions with control widgets, but in principle it can be made to work with other widgets as well.

 .. image:: _images/open-opi-action.png
     :alt: Sample Action